Carpe-2022/picoCTF-2022/Forensics/File types/README.md

 The file provided is in PDF format, but it is unopenable.
 The hint lets us know that this challenge involved nested files.

 `file Flag.pdf` shows that it is a shell archive.
-Executing this creates a file named `flag`
+Executing this creates a file named `flag`.

 Next, we will inspect this file through binwalk: